 Mobile VR gaming’s not very far behind either and the amazing value Google Cardboard headset makes it even more affordable too.
 Standout games include Galaxy VR, a standard space shooter and BAMF which places you in super colourful world where your task is to explore and collect crystals.

 Most observers agree that VR gaming has achieved, or is very close to achieving, critical mass and will soon be extending into even broader areas too.
 One that is attracting particular attention at the moment is the world of online gaming.
-Online casinos have already started to introduce so-called “live“ casinos where dealers play in real-time and the next logical step could be to introduce the virtual version too.
-People are particularly excited about the potential this has for poker where tournaments could be held featuring players from all round the world but who never actually meet.
+Online casinos have started to introduce so-called “live” casinos where dealers play in real-time and the next logical step could be to introduce the virtual version too.
+People are excited about the potential this has for poker where tournaments could be held featuring players from all around the world but who never actually meet.
+Luckily there are loads of review websites that give full rundowns of all the latest online casino games, like online pokies, so if you’re excited by the possibility of a potential merger between virtual reality and internet betting you can easily keep an eye out for games that promise it.

 Naturally, the future of VR will very much hinge on the speed with which the technology needed comes down in price but signs are very positive.
 It’s also certain that the games developers themselves will be rising to the challenge of creating ever more immersive experiences.